-There are many ways to sharpen a knife, however, knife sharpening is an art form that takes time and practice to perfect.
+There are many ways to sharpen a kitchen knife at home, however, knife sharpening is an art form that takes time and practice to perfect.
 Familiarizing yourself with the parts of a knife, what your blade is made from, and how it’s designed can help you determine the best way to keep it in top form.

-Geometry plays an important role in knife sharpening, as well.
+Geometry also plays an important role in knife sharpening.
 Most Western knives are sharpened to a 17- to 20-degree angle which is suitable for most types of kitchen cutting.
-Here at FN Sharp, our knives are sharpened to a 26-degree angle (13 degrees on each side) for superior performance in the kitchen.
+Here at F.N, Sharp, our knives are sharpened to a 26-degree angle (13 degrees on each side) for superior performance in the kitchen.

 There are a few different tools available for sharpening your kitchen knives, from sharpening rods and whetstones to electric sharpeners, but each also has some downsides.

-Also called a honing rod, honing steel, and sharpening steel, a sharpening rod is the stick-like object that comes with most kitchen knife sets that many people don’t know that to do with – it’s also what you see professional chefs running their blades against in an up and down motion before chopping up ingredients.
+Also called a sharpening rod, honing rod, and sharpening steel, a honing steel is the stick-like object that comes with most kitchen knife sets that many people don’t know what to do with – it’s also what you see professional chefs running their blades against in an up-and-down motion before chopping up ingredients.

-Despite the name, sharpening rods don’t really “sharpen” your knife but rather “hone” the cutting edge of the blade to restore its “flatness”.
-As knives begin to dull, microscopic burrs can form on the edge of the blade, or it can simply roll or fold over itself, and a sharpening rod is used to even out that edge.
+Despite the name, sharpening rods don’t really “sharpen” a knife but rather “hone” the cutting edge of the blade to restore its straight edge.
+As knives begin to dull, microscopic burrs can form on the edge of the blade and affect its sharpness, or it can simply roll or fold over itself, so a sharpening rod is used to straighten out that edge.
 Sharpening a knife, on the other hand, involves removing material from the blade by grinding with a whetstone or other sharpening tool to reveal a new sharp edge.

-Knife edges are also are sharpened at very specific angles which can vary based on the different types of kitchen knives and the steels used to create the blades.
+Knife edges are also sharpened at very specific angles, which can vary based on different types of kitchen knives and the steels used to create their blades.
 This means you need to familiarize yourself with the specifications of each knife and make sure you slide the blade against the rod at the exact angle to properly hone the edge.
 Perfecting this technique takes time and practice, and while it may help even out your blade’s edge, you’ll still need to have it sharpened at some point.

-Although whetstones do actually sharpen your knife, it takes a bit of practice to get the hang of it.
+Although whetstones do actually sharpen your knives, it takes a bit of practice to get the hang of it.
 Maintaining the proper angle can be difficult, and failure to do so can result in a dull or misshapen edge.
-The stones also need to be soaked in water prior to use and must be kept moist throughout the sharpening process.
-You’ll also need to work with at least two at a time to achieve the perfect edge.
+The stones also need to be soaked in water prior to use and must be kept moist throughout the sharpening process, so you’ll also need to work with at least two at a time to achieve the perfect edge.

 The Electric Sharpener

-While electric knife sharpeners might sound convenient and easy to use, they are fairly limited to how they sharpen.
-Since they come with pre-set guide angles, there’s no versatility to sharpening at different angles, so it’s not suitable for all of your knives, just a limited few.
+While electric knife sharpeners might sound convenient and easy to use, they are fairly limited in how they sharpen kitchen knives.
+Since they come with pre-set angle guides, there’s no versatility to sharpening at different angles, so it’s not suitable for all of your knives, just a limited few.

 The angle guides seem like a good idea in theory, but they blind you from the damage they can do to your blade every time you use it.
 Not being able to see the edge as you sharpen makes it all too easy to overwork the blade as it slides between the slots, resulting in taking off more metal than needed to restore the sharp edge.
-In other words, using electric sharpeners at home can run your blades down far too quickly, not to mention there are also higher chances of scratching and chipping your blades, as well.
-For this reason, electric knife sharpeners are not recommended for premium cutlery.
+In other words, using electric sharpeners at home can run your blades down far too quickly – not to mention the increased potential of chips, cracks and scratches.
+For this reason, electric knife sharpeners are definitely not recommended for premium cutlery.

 How to Sharpen Serrated Knives

 Most kitchens have at least one serrated knife, whether it’s a bread knife or a steak knife.
-Serrated knives feature toothlike scallops along the cutting edge of the blade, which come in different sizes, from wide and shallow to narrow and pointy.
+Serrated knives feature toothlike scallops along the cutting edge of the blade that can come in different sizes, from wide and shallow to narrow and pointy.
 For example, the F.N.
-Sharp Bread Knife (included in our 6-knife set) features wide serrations, which are known for creating less crumbs when slicing through crusty loaves of bread and better juice retention when carving meats (like that whole chicken, that holiday ham, that Thanksgiving turkey, or that prime meat (as in prime rib).
+Sharp Bread Knife (included in our 6-knife set) features wide serrations, which are known for creating fewer crumbs when slicing through crusty loaves of bread and better juice retention when carving meats (like that whole chicken, that holiday ham, that Thanksgiving turkey, or that prime meat (as in prime rib).

 A ceramic sharpening rod is the most commonly used tool for maintaining serrated blades, while electric knife sharpeners are definitely a no-go due to their preset angles and even greater potential to destroy the cutting edge.